BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

 #### **Setting Filter Parameters**
 * Need to select taxanomic level

-Assemblies filtered for reads with blast hits in specific clades
+* The below table was generated with: --param bestsum_$clade_rank--keys=no-hit,$clade # this keeps only reads with blast hits from that clade, and reads with no blast hits
 | Clade      | Size (Gb) | Contigs | Completeness | Duplication|
 |------------|-----------|---------|--------------|------------|
 | Unfiltered | 0.762     | 7598    | 95.8         | 35.6       |